This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

-In the 16th century, it wasn’t just the Spanish invasion that led to the end of the Inca empire.
+In the 16th century, it wasn’t just the physical attacks of the Spanish invasion that led to the end of the Inca empire.

 A string of diseases from Europe is predicted to have killed over 60% of the population, some estimates putting this figure nearer to 90%.
 The outbreaks, coupled with the colonisation of the country led to the downfall of one of histories most influential empires.

 It wasn’t quick, but over 40 years the Spanish continued to take ground across the continent, and in 1572 they rained victoriously.